Reusable Functions

 sigma-rust

-not gracefully handling empty collections, in contrast to the Scala version used in nodes.
-This caused issues for around 3 weeks until it was fixed by user 'greenhat'.
-The fix was merged into the develop branch ofsigma-rust
+did not gracefully handle empty collections, differing from the Scala version used in nodes.
+This caused issues for approximately 3 weeks until fixed by user 'greenhat'.
+The fix has been merged into thedevelop

 .toBigInt